 After the receipt of load forecasts from the utilities, the IPA next prepares a draft Procurement Plan.
 On August 15, 2018, the 2019 Plan was made available for public review and comment.
 The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
-The 2019 Plan comment period is scheduled to conclude by September 14, 2018.
-During the 30-day comment period, the Agency will hold public hearings within each participating utility's service area for the purpose of receiving public comment on the draft Procurement Plan.27
+The 2019 Plan comment period isconcluded as scheduled to conclude byon September 14, 2018.
+Written comments were received from Ameren Illinois, MidAmerican, Illinois Commerce Commission Staff, Mattoon Power Enterprises LLC, and Coles Together.
+During the 30-day comment period, the Agency will holdheld public hearings within each participating utility's service area for the purpose of receiving public comment on the draft Procurement Plan.27

 After the receipt of comments, and within 14 days after the conclusion of the comment period, the IPA "shall revise the procurement plan as necessary based on the comments received" and file that revised Plan with the Commission.
-28 Within 5 days after the Procurement Plan is filed with the Commission, parties must file Objections to the Plan.29
+28 Within 5 days after the Procurement Plan is filed with the Commission, parties must file Objections to the Plan.
+29

-Under the PUA, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."30
+Under the PUA, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."